CheeAnt/Custormer-Segmentation/README.md

-# Custormer Segmentation - Accuracy, F1, Recall, Precision, Which to Optimize On?
+# Custormer Segmentation - Accuracy, F1, Recall, Which to Optimize On?

 ###### The classical trade-off of an imbalanced dataset, and why the model with the highest accuracy doesn't always make the best model.